filakhtov/gentoo-use-docs/sys-apps/portage.md

 This flag should normally be disabled.
 It is used by the Gentoo team to create early build stages and bootstrapping.
 Under the hood it will ignore a number of flags and dependencies as well as disable the rsync verification.

 ### debug
-This flag is coming from the parent eclass and does nothing for this package.
+Append the `-UNDEBUG` option to the `CXXFLAGS` environment variable for the duration of the build (`-DNDEBUG` if the flag is disabled).
+Enable additional assertions in the C code that will fail and terminate the program if the condition is violated.
+This is useful for development and debugging purposes.

 This flag should normally be disabled.